 Mama cloth or cloth pads are the reusable option to pads or pantyliners.
 Now I know that might seem gross to you but it’s really not.
 Washing them will sanitize them and their health benefits will have you ignoring any gross factor.
 I’ve got a great post on all the reasons why you’d want to use mama cloth and how to go about making that change.

 Family Cloth/Toilet Cloth instead of Toilet Paper

 Okay, I’ll be honest family cloth (or more aptly named toilet cloth) is probably the hardest paper alternative for people to think about.
 Family cloth is the cloth version of toilet paper.
 I have no idea why it’s called family cloth as that seems to conjure up images of the family all using the same piece of cloth (ew!) but in reality toilet cloth is the better term as all it is just a bunch of pieces of cloth that are used instead of toilet paper.
 You use it once and toss it in a dirty bin where it waits till it’s washed and sanitized.
-If you are looking to buy some family cloth, these ones have always been on my cloth wishlist.
+If you are looking to buy some family cloth, these ones are great.